-The motor is activated by the pump solenoid.
-The solenoid is energized by the pendant control whenever a hydraulic function is activated.
+The motor is activated by the crane receiver.
+The pump motor is energized by the transmitter trigger whenever a hydraulic function (toggle switch) is activated + trigger pulled.

 The pump provides fluid pressure to power hydraulic functions.
 The system incorporates an adjustable relief valve to prevent damage that can be caused by over pressurizing the system.